n1mro/BankApp/readme.md

 A simple webb based application using Flask.

-This is my project for a school assignment.
+This is a project for my assignment on the course Webbramrverk.